carpentries-incubator/data-harvesting-for-agriculture/_episodes/01-R-RStudio.md

 * integer numbers (whole numbers)
 * floating point numbers (numbers with decimals), and
 * names or words that sort data into "categories" <font color="magenta">(maybe something better here?)
-Save types of data until we get into the columns stuff?</font>
+Save types of data until we get into the columns stuff?</font>**Dena: This isn't a helpful example to me; I honestly don't know what data type this is trying to describe.**

 In the example above, variable `weight_kg` has an integer value of `60`.
 To create a variable with a floating point value, we can execute: